heligone/spinorialBall/README.md

 The spinorial ball is LED gyro-Ball powered by an internal battery, whose faces change colors when it is rotated.

-You need to turn it twice 360 around any axis so that the configuration gets back to itself.
+You need to turn it twice 360°, so 720°, around any axis so that the configuration gets back to itself.
-Turn it once and it becomes the opposite of itself
+Turn it once and it becomes the "opposite" of itself (When you consider colors on chromatic wheel) !

-The Mathematical machinery are detailed in this ARXIV article.
+The Mathematical machinery is detailed in an ARXIV article "The spinorial ball : a device to visualize 1/2-spin rotations"

 ##details